src-d/blog/content/post/frontend_talks_2017.md

 After we filled our bellies with nice food, we had the first long talk of the afternoon, explaining what decorators are and what they are used for in JavaScript, by [Sergio Arbeo](https://twitter.com/serabe), lead platform engineer at source{d}.

-In this talk, Sergio explains that decorators have been worked on since March, 2015 by Yehuda Katz and they are (and have been) in stage-2 for 11 months, so the spec is probably not going to suffer many more changes until it gets to stage 3 and can be implemented by browsers.
+In this talk, Sergio explained that decorators have been worked on since March, 2015 by Yehuda Katz and they are (and have been) in stage-2 for 11 months, so the spec is probably not going to suffer many more changes until it gets to stage 3 and can be implemented by browsers.

 A decorator is a new syntax to declaratively modify the shape of class declarations, either the class itself or its members using functions.
 There are two types of decorators: